 Years ago she started a nonprofit, Standing Ovation Performing Arts, with seed money from a private donor and public dollars from the city's violence prevention fund for children.
 This year, she founded the Eastside Jazz Ensemble, an audition-only group that's supported in part by 51Oakland, the nonprofit arm of Yoshi's Jazz Club.

 At Elmhurst's middle school campus, where Jack is a teacher and performing arts director, she started an after-school mentoring program for her students with young musicians from Castlemont High School, including Zamudio.
-One recent afternoon,
+One recent afternoon, she roved from classroom to classroom, assessing the progress of the brass players, the drummers and the guitarists.
+A sign in her classroom reads, "Without music, life would be a mistake."

 Public education in California has taken a beating in the past five years, and music programs almost everywhere -- especially in low-income neighborhoods -- have struggled to survive.
 Jack, who lives just up the road from Elmhurst, said she grows disheartened at times by the attitude that music is an elective, an afterthought.
 But not enough to give up.